Exclusive: 2-DEER: China's HNA Group seeks buyer for $300 million 'Dream Jet' - sources

 Boeing said it had sold 15 787 business jets, with 12 delivered to date.
 Two other Boeing 787 business jets globally are also for sale, sources said.

-HNA’s 787 was unveiled publicly in 2016 at a European business jet show and has been available for VIP charters, including for world leaders, at a cost of around $74,000 an hour.
+HNA’s 787 was unveiled publicly in 2016 at a European business jet show and has been available for charters to VIPs, including world leaders, at a cost of around $74,000 an hour.

 Cambodian Prime Minister Hun Sen used 2-DEER to visit the United Nations headquarters in New York as well as Brussels, Istanbul and Geneva over the last month, a Cambodian government spokesman confirmed on Wednesday.

-The spokesman had no comment on whether the government was interested in buying the jet, which used the flight number KHM01 for the leader’s flights, according to flight tracking website FlightRadar24.
+The spokesman had no comment on whether the government was interested in buying the jet, which used the flight number KHM01 for the leader’s flights, flight tracking website FlightRadar24 shows.

 In September, the jet flew from Brazzaville to China as CONGO01, coinciding with a visit by the African country’s President Denis Sassou Nguesso, according to FlightRadar24 and media reports of his whereabouts.
 The Republic of Congo government was unable to immediately provide comment.